 Meg Miner (Case Study Instructor – Tempe Institute)

 University Archivist and Special Collections Librarian Meg Miner works with a variety of campus constituencies to collect, preserve and make accessible the records that document the academic and organizational activities of IWU.
 As a member of the Ames Library’s Digital Initiatives team since 2006, Miner helps develop policies, conduct campus outreach and collect content for the library’s digital assets and the IWU institutional repository Digital Commons .
-Assistant Professor Miner is active in faculty governance positions and professional organizations.
-She is also the library’s liaison to the History Department and the School of Nursing, providing collection development assistance for those areas and the Health Minor, conducting group and individual instruction sessions and offering research assistance to members of the IWU community.
+Associate Professor Miner is active in faculty governance positions and professional organizations.
+She is also the library’s liaison to the History Department and the School of Nursing, providing collection development assistance, conducting group and individual instruction sessions and offering research assistance to members of the IWU community.

-Matt Ransom (Case Study Instructor – Atlanta Institute)
+Matt Ransom (Case Study Instructor – Naperville Institute)

 Matt Ransom is the Digital Assets and Electronic Records Manager at Appalachian State University Libraries.
 A member of the Digital Scholarship and Initiatives team, he collaborates with Special Collections, University Archives, faculty, students and regional partners to manage the ingest and long term preservation of digitized and born digital assets, electronic records and project generated data.
 He oversees online repository content and is active in application management and project related website development.
 He previously worked with university records management and audiovisual archives.
 Matt has a Master of Library and Information Studies from the University of North Carolina at Greensboro, a Master of Music from Appalachian State University, a Bachelor of Music from the University of North Carolina School of the Arts and is a certified Digital Archives Specialist (SAA).

 Patrick Wallace (Case Study Instructor – Washington, D.C.
 Institute)